ionelmc/pytest-benchmark/docs/usage.rst

   --benchmark-min-time=SECONDS
                         Minimum time per round in seconds.
 Default: '0.000005' --benchmark-max-time=SECONDS
-                        Maximum time to spend in a benchmark in seconds.
-                        Default: '1.0'
-  --benchmark-min-rounds=NUM
+                        Maximum run time per test - it will be repeated until this total time is reached.
+It may be exceeded if test function is very slow or --benchmark-min-rounds is large (it takes precedence).
+Default: '1.0' --benchmark-min-rounds=NUM
                         Minimum rounds, even if total time would exceed `--max-time`.
 Default: 5